Massive-Wiki/massive-wiki/Get Started with Massive Wiki.md

 - [x] Files
 - [x] Titles and Links

+See [[What Massive Wiki Means]] for more background on the items in this checklist.

 ## Publishing to the Web

 Do you want to share the pages in your wiki with your non-wiki friends, or with the world?